What is AI customer service? A practical guide

 What does AI customer service actually do?

 AI customer service handles the admin layer of customer communications.
 The admin layer is everything that happens before a decision is made: reading the inquiry, checking what is available, drafting the first reply, logging the contact in the CRM, sending the follow up reminder.
 That work takes the average SME customer service team three to six hours a day across a team of two to five people.
-AI absorbs most of that work.
+AI absorbs most of it.
 The team member opens Gmail and sees a draft reply already written, pre filled with the right availability, in the right tone, ready to approve in one click.
 They open WhatsApp and see that the inquiry from 11pm was already qualified and routed, with the customer sitting in the right pipeline stage.
-They open the CRM and see that last week's follow up list was already triggered.
-The judgment layer, the decisions that require context and relationship, stays with the human.
+They open the CRM and see that last week's follow up list was already triggered without anyone chasing it.
+The judgment layer , the decisions that require context and relationship, stays with the human.
 The complex complaint.
 The VIP client who needs a personal call.
 The negotiation where reading the situation matters.
 AI does not handle these well, and businesses that try to automate the judgment layer damage the relationship capital they have built.

 Is AI customer service the same as a chatbot?